elias-lee/lelias.github.io/_posts/2020-06-10-econgrowth-2.md

 </p>

-:us: Robert Solow's seminal paper “A Contribution to the Theory of Economic Growth.” was published in 1956.
+🇺🇸 Robert Solow's seminal paper “A Contribution to the Theory of Economic Growth.” was published in 1956.

 There are important assumption that must be set to understand this model
 1. Countries produce and consume a single homogenous good.